 And finally, Clinton managed to place his policies on a foundation of principles that enjoyed strong majority support: work as the basis of dignity and entitlement; strong families as the best place to raise children; equal opportunity for all with special privileges for none; government as a safety net for those with nowhere else to turn; and citizenship as reciprocity, with responsibilities as well as rights.
 Policies from expanded children’s health care to a visionary national service program gave life to these principles.

 Not everything went right, of course.
 An all-out effort to enact universal health insurance was thwarted, leaving that problem to fester for nearly two more decades.
 The strong push for gun control in the 1994 crime bill, while contributing to a steep fall in the violent crime rate, generated a huge backlash, led to the defeat of many rural Democrats in November 1994, and all but ended the Democratic Party’s efforts to move further down that road.
 And his stance at the time on certain fiscal and economic issues—balancing the budget while expanding public investments and trade agreements—remains controversial even today among Democrats.
-Yet Clinton’s policies took a number of racially tinged social issues off the table, easing the path for America’s first African American president just eight years later.
+Yet Clinton’s policies took a number of racially tinged social issues off the table, easing the path for America’s first African-American president just eight years later.

 While Bill Clinton’s renewal of the Democratic creed reflected the particular circumstances of its time, much of what he did remains relevant today.
 Overarching the challenges is the core difference between the political parties, which becomes ever more salient as partisan polarization reaches levels not seen for more than a century.
 While Democrats, like Republicans believe in the vital role of both markets and civil society, unlike Republicans they also believe in a vigorous role for government.
 Bill Clinton understood the reasons for the collapse of public trust and confidence in government, and he worked with great success after two terms to reverse this trend.

-Today’s Democrats must bring renewed attention to this task, in political and economic circumstances even more daunting than those Clinton faced two decades ago.
+William A. Galston is the Ezra K. Zilkha Chair in Governance Studies at The Brookings Institution.
+He serves as a senior advisor to the President for domestic policy during the Clinton Administration.